pasqal-io/qoolqit/docs/contents/programs.md

 print(program) # markdown-exec: hide
 ```

-Now that the program has been compiled, we can inspect the compiled sequence, which in instance of a Pulser `Sequence`.
+Now that the program has been compiled, we can inspect the compiled sequence, which is an instance of a Pulser `Sequence`.

 ```python exec="on" source="material-block" html="1" session="drives"
 pulser_sequence = program.compiled_sequence